eric-dev-1998/Work-Portfolio/README.md

 # Work-Portfolio

+My name is Eric and this is my work portfolio.
+Im an Computer Science Engineer specialized in Videogame developemt.

-This is my work portfolio, here you can find some of projects i've worked in at college and some other personal projects i worked in on my free time.
+Here you will find some develpment projects i've worked in, some at college and some other i developed on my free time.
+You can find more project specific information on each reposotory.
-I can work as full stack developer but i specialize in videogames development.

 ## College projects.
 Most of these projets are incomplete but serve as an demonstration of my knowledge and habilities on different fields like: